maester365/maester/powershell/public/CISA/Entra/Test-MtCisaBlockHighRisk.md

-Legacy authentication SHALL be blocked.
+Users detected as high risk SHALL be blocked.

-Rationale: The security risk of allowing legacy authentication protocols is they do not support MFA.
-Blocking legacy protocols reduces the impact of user credential theft.
+Rationale: Blocking high-risk users may prevent compromised accounts from accessing the tenant.

 #### Remediation action: